Khimarra/plant-sim/README.md

 This game runs in node.
 If you do not already have node installed, follow the installation instructions [here](https://nodejs.org/en/download/package-manager/)

-Download this repo and run `npm install readline-sync` inside the root directory to install dependencies.
+Download this repo.
+That's it!

 Current dependencies:
 - readline-sync

 ## How to Play

-From inside the root of this repo, simply run `node plant-sim.js` and follow the prompts!
+From inside the root of this repo, simply run `npm start` and follow the prompts!
 If you wish to exit before the game is over, use `command c` or `ctrl c` to end the game.

 ## Future Changes